 In order to defend itself, it seems quite possible to raise a nullity exception patent (ex.
 C. Cass com., December 17, 1964, No. 60-12295 in which an objection of nullity is raised by a party).

 Section 3.2.
 Legal nature of the exception

-The term " exception Seems, in fact, to be an abuse of language because exceptions of nullity Of a patent are not procedural exceptions within the meaning of the Code of Civil Procedure (see the Article nullity exception).
-112 CPC).
+The term "exception"Seems to be, in reality, an abuse of language becauseexceptions of nullity"A patent are not procedural exceptions within the meaning of the Code of Civil Procedure (see the invalidity of the article 112 CPC).

 It constitutes a defense on the merits of any means that tends to reject as unjustified, after examination on the merits of the law, the contention of the adversary.